dadcworkshop/dadcworkshop.github.io/index.md

 -----------------------------------------------------------------------------

 ## Latest News:
+* **April 7, 2022**: Following extensions by other NAACL workshops, we have also decided to extend the submission deadline for papers from April 8 to April 15.
+We look forward to your submissions!
+Submit at [https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/DADC](https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/DADC){:target="_blank"}.
 * **March 29, 2022**: The [OpenReview DADC workshop page](https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/DADC){:target="_blank"} is now open and accepting paper submissions!
 * **March 23, 2022**: The DADC Shared Task [Call for Participation](/shared-task.html) is now live!
 To register your team's interest, fill out the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfKXEFdkgkvxzZfvtT7EXhmzHjpzTYldca76Fd4P8APfvyGBA/viewform){:target="_blank"}.
 * **February 14, 2022**: See our [Call for Papers here](/call-for-papers.html)!